 Following execution signing of the applicable agreement, Certificate of Insurance, security deposit (i.e. Letter of Credit), and at least two weeks advance notice shall be submitted to the Township prior to the commencement of construction.
-The Developer's Engineer must schedule a pre-construction meeting with sufficient advance notice, which includes preparing and circulating meeting notes.
+The Developer's Engineer must schedule a pre-construction meeting with sufficient advance notice, which includes and shall chair and prepare meeting notes within one week from the meeting date to all municipal representatives in attendance.